kubernetes-sigs/cluster-api/docs/book/src/developer/providers/getting-started/controllers-and-reconciliation.md

     }
 ```

-Now, if this were any old `kubebuilder` project you'd be done, but in our case you have one more object to retrieve.
-While we defined our own cluster object (`MailGunCluster`) that represents all the infrastructure provider specific details for our cluster, we also need to retrieve the upstream [`Cluster` object that is defined by Cluster API itself][cluster].
+Now that we have our own cluster object (`MailGunCluster`) that represents all the
+infrastructure provider specific details for our cluster, we also need to retrieve
+the upstream [`Cluster` object that is defined by Cluster API itself][cluster].
 Luckily, cluster API [provides a helper for us][getowner].

 First, you'll need to import the cluster-api package into our project if you haven't done so yet: